Diphtheria (DTap, Tdap, Td)

 Starting in the 1920s, diphtheria rates dropped quickly in the United States and other countries with the widespread use of vaccines.
 In the past decade, there were less than five cases of diphtheria in the United States reported to CDC.
 However, the disease continues to cause illness globally.
 In 2014, 7,321 cases of diphtheria were reported to the World Health Organization, but there are likely many more cases.

-CDC’s Diptheria page offers accurate information and resources for all.
+CDC’s Diphtheria page offers accurate information and resources for all.

 Children’s Hospital of Philadelphia provides questions and answers about Diptheria (DTap, Tdap, Td) from the Vaccine Education Center.